psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 Amid general confusion, Clara was borne to a carriage.

-"What?" asked Mrs. Jones; "wunna her have him? "
+"What?" asked Mrs. Jones; "wunna her have him?"

 "No," replied Mrs. Preece;" "hur was n love with the gardener, him as was buried at Corpse Cross!"